- Dr Wolfgang Zeller

 - Political anthropology, political geography, African borderlands, secessionism, border towns, policing, vigilantism, smuggling, transport corridors, Mineral extraction, 'Traditional' Leadership and Authority Structures, Namibia, Zambia, Lozi kingdom, Uganda

-I have developed and taught under- and postgraduate courses on Development & Security in Africa, Governing Mineral Extraction in Africa, African Borderlands, Research Methods in Africa and Colonial Legacies in post-colonial Africa at the Universities of Helsinki and Edinburgh.
+I have developed and taught under- and postgraduate courses on Development & Security in Africa, Governing Mineral Extraction in Africa, African Borderlands, Africa in International Politics, International Development, Research Methods in Africa and Colonial Legacies in Post-colonial Africa at the Universities of Helsinki and Edinburgh.

 Zeller, Wolfgang (2013): Editorial - Special Issue: African Borderlands.
 Journal of Critical African Studies 5(1).
 1-4.